Bhat-Gurunandan/ajeeb-goa/markdown/05_chapter-5.md

 Ranjeetsingh Jaisinghrao Rane, whose father was the first MLA of Sattari, told me that Rane Sardesai were not the feudatories directly under Adilshah but under the Khem Sawant Desai of Sindhudurg-Kudal.
-He introduced their ancestor Satroji Rane to the Adilshah as his ‘khaas aadmi’, through which the word Khashe evolved.
+He introduced their ancestor Satroji Rane to the Adilshah as his ‘*khaas aadmi*’, through which the word *Khashe* evolved.
 Satroji, the son of Sajjan Singh from Rajasthan, fought with his Sardar family for not giving him the hereditary rights and travelled down to Shrirangpur near Kolhapur.
 From there he came down to Sattari, after which Khem